oschrenk/plan.swift/Docs/Templating.md

 You have access to
 - an `events` array
 - a custom `format` filter for date/time formatting (see cheatsheet [here](https://www.advancedswift.com/date-formatter-cheatsheet-formulas-swift/))
+- a custom `slugify` filter to create a url friendly version of it

 It assumes:
 - that your calendar names are without spaces